juicebox-systems/juicebox-hsm-realm/RUN.md

 ## Hardware

-* 3 or more [Entrust nShield Solo XC HSM's](https://www.entrust.com/products/hsm/nshield-solo) (The base model is fine)
+* 3 or more [Entrust nShield Solo XC HSM's](https://www.entrust.com/products/hsm/nshield-solo).
+The base model is fine.
-* A CodeSafe license for each HSM
+* A CodeSafe license for each HSM.
-* A Pack of Entrust blank smart cards
+* A Pack of Entrust blank smart cards.
-* x64 servers of your choice to host the HSM PCIe cards
+* x64 servers of your choice to host the HSM PCIe cards.
 * x64 servers to run the load balancer and cluster manager services.
   Alternatively these services can be run in a virtualized environment that is located in the same facility as the HSM servers.